Discover the Best Places to Visit in Canada: Your Ultimate Guide

 Define Your Travel Style

 Consider if you prefer urban exploration, outdoor adventures, cultural immersion, or a mix.
-This helps narrow down the vast options available in Canada.
+This will help narrow down the vast options available across Canada.

 2